 The benefit of using iTunes is that you can create playlists, rank music to make it easier to find tracks you like, and crucially, sync the same music library with all your Apple devices.
 We'll discuss how to do all this below.

 For a piece of software used by so many people - a ubiquity achieved in large part off the back of the iPod - iTunes sure gets a lot of criticism, from changes to the interface to feature creep.
 But there's a solid media player/management application under there if you know what you're doing.

-How to update to a newer version of iTunes
+How to update to the latest version of iTunes

-To update iTunes in the future (or right now, assuming you didn't just download the latest version from Apple's site as linked above), you need to go to the Mac App Store and click on the Updates icon at the top.
+To update iTunes you need to go to the Mac App Store and click on the Updates icon at the top.
 If there are any updates available for iTunes they will be listed in this page.

 You can do a search for the name of the application if you've got lots of available updates and can't immediately spot iTunes.

 Read this if you want to update iTunes to the latest version.